 What are the different words between an aftertaste and an after-odor?

-Dictionary word finder words taste, strictly speaking, relates to the sensations we have on our tongue: sweet, salty, sour, bitter, umami, and possibly a few others.
-When we talk about aftertaste in coffee, we’re usually talking about flavor, which is the mix of taste and fragrance.
-To distinguish them from an aftertaste, guardian jobs holidays researchers occasionally use the terms “after-odour” or “after-flavor.”
+Dictionary word finder words taste, strictly speaking, relates to our sensations on our tongue: sweet, salty, sour, bitter, umami, and possibly a few others.
+When we talk about the aftertaste of coffee, we usually talk about flavor, which is the mix of taste and fragrance.
+To distinguish them from an aftertaste, guardian jobs holidays researchers occasionally use “after-odor” or “after-flavor.”

 App guardian content guardian argues that if only the main flavor is considered, the aftertaste of the coffee will be significantly different from the taste when drinking. learn word lists different substances leave different aftertastes: caffeine, for example, has a longer aftertaste than quinine (EJ Leach & AC Noble, 1986).
 As a result, the balance of flavors in the aftertaste can change from the very first sip.